 The UNL Spring Research Fair and the UNL Summer Research Symposium are just two of many opportunities for you to share your research on campus.
 Some departments also hold research conferences for students at the graduate and undergraduate level.
 Ask your advisor about these opportunities.

 Presenting your research at UNL allows you to practice speaking about your research to a non-specialized audience.
-It's also a change to get feedback from you advisor, graduate students, and other UNL professors.
+It's also a chance to get feedback from your advisor, graduate students, and other UNL professors.